 We do some development for customers and some for in-house products.
-Some years back we made general purpose control boards that sold quite well.
+Several years back we made general purpose control boards that sold quite well.
 Times change and we haven’t updated these designs, and will not as there are now many lower cost options such as Arduino and cheap single board Linux computers.

 Repair and Service includes computer equipment, power supplies, some displays, industrial control equipment etc. We have repaired industrial machines, fire alarms, engine management, pool controls, communications, professional audio equipment, security equipment….and other assorted gadgets and systems.

-We generally don’t service consumer electronics such as TVs, DVD or CD players.
+We don’t service consumer electronics such as TVs, DVD or CD players.
 These are more trouble than they are worth.
 Parts are too difficult to get and it’s generally cheaper and quicker to get a new one.

 Since about 2010 we have been designing, manufacturing and selling electronics for RC models including model aircraft and drones, as in-house products.

 Some years back we also supplied a limited range of electronic components to hobbyists, schools etc. There are some standard parts we use in-house that are also useful to hobbyists and it’s more cost effective to buy larger quantities.
 The demand from hobbyists for components has been declining for years to almost nothing now, so it is not worth maintaining electronic component listings on the web site.

 We used to source all parts through local component distributors.
 But now we are buying some items directly from Asia; China, Hong Kong etc. This is mostly because the local distributors are carrying less stock and have longer lead-times.
 Their prices are often not significantly higher than good parts direct from Asia.
 We were also caught out, having to redesign several products due to some critical parts being no longer available through local distributors.
 Designing around parts that can easily be second-sourced from Asia provides a backup without paying ridiculous prices or excessively long lead-times.